 Payload depends on the car's kerb weight.
 The total of the weight of the passengers and all accessories reduces the car's payload by a corresponding weight.

-Recommendations for loading in the cargo area
+Recommendations for loading

 - Position the load firmly against the rear seat's backrest.